jen-sei/pop/README.md

 This is mainly due to:
-J de-anonymizing users
+- de-anonymizing users
-J governmental surveillance
+- governmental surveillance
-J infringement of individual right-to-privacy
+- infringement of individual right-to-privacy

+> Not every privacy has been empowered equally.
+(Mykola Siusko, web3privacy now)